 Where did you go wrong?

-According to celebrity makeup artist Jessica Hoffman, to conceal dark circles, you'll need to find out its tint.
+To conceal dark circles, you'll need to determine their tint first.
 Once you've discovered this, you should get a concealer that contains that tint's complementary color.
 This will help cancel out your dark circles.
 For instance, Hoffman suggests using a concealer with orange tones if your dark circles have a bluish tint.

 4. Spraying Dry Shampoo Too Close to the Scalp